ncarrillo/xanite/README.md

 ---

 ## Disclaimer
-Xemu Android is a standalone project, developed independently without any ties to Microsoft or Xemu pc.
-It serves solely educational and personal purposes.
+Xemu Android is a standalone project, developed independently without any ties to Microsoft or Xemu It serves solely educational and personal purposes.

 ## Support two developers